rc55/ukdemoscene/ukdemoscene.md

 # ukdemoscene.org

-Welcome to ukdemoscene.org - the UK's information page for information regarding the demoscene in the UK.
+Welcome to ukdemoscene.org - the information page for information regarding the demoscene in the UK.

 If you would like to chat with us - please feel free to join our [Slack], where we have over 90 members and active chat every day.